Weaving together the strands of Judaism.

 Rabbi Michael Pitkowsky, Rabbinics Curriculum Coordinator

 PhD in Talmud, The Jewish Theological Seminary of America; Rabbi, MA, The Schechter Institute of Jewish Studies; B.A., The State University of New York at Binghamton.
 Rabbi Pitkowsky blogs at http://menachemmendel.net/blog and is the author of the article, “‘Dear Rabbi, I Am a Woman Who…’: Women Asking Rabbis Questions, from Rabbi Moshe Feinstein to the Internet.”
 Rabbi Pitkowsky oversees the Rabbinics Curriculum, helps to coordinate AJR’s academic journal, G’vanim, and is working to help AJR increase its presence in social media.
 As a member of the AJR faculty, he teaches courses in Talmud and Codes.
 He served for two years as the rabbi of Kehillat Shevet Achim in Jerusalem, Israel.
-Rabbi Pitkowsky also teaches at the Jewish Theological Seminary of America, and has taught at the Schechter Institute of Jewish Studies and the Conservative Yeshiva in Jerusalem.
+Rabbi Pitkowsky also teaches at Hebrew Union College-Jewish Institute of Religion, and has taught at the Schechter Institute of Jewish Studies and the Conservative Yeshiva in Jerusalem.

 Suli A. Fassler, Director of Administration

 BA, Purchase College, State University of New York; New York Restaurant School, Certificate in Culinary Arts and Hotel/Restaurant Management; Candidate, Gratz College Jewish Non-Profit Management Program.
-Suli has spent most of her career working in Jewish communal service as an administrator and as campaign manager and program director for UJA/Federation where she instituted many ongoing community-wide programs in collaboration with local clergy, professionals & volunteers.
+Suli has spent most of her career working in Jewish communal service as an administrator and as program director for UJA/Federation where she instituted many ongoing community-wide programs in collaboration with local clergy, professionals & volunteers.
 Most recently, Suli served as administrator of a congregation and educational outreach center, where she was responsible for the business office and all of its related activity.
-Outside of the office, Suli enjoys spending time with family and friends, reading, movies and world travel.
-Suli lives with her husband and family in Ridgefield, Connecticut.